David-Berghaus/ramsey/README.md

 ### Running the Comparison Experiment

-To run the full experiment comparing both models:
+To run the full experiment comparing all models:

 ```bash
 python src/run_clique_prediction.py